commercetools/ui-kit/inputs/localized-text-input/README.md

 // -> { en: '', de: '' }
 ```

+In case `existingTranslations` is passed, it will merge an empty localized field with exisiting ones.

 ```js
 const languages = ['en', 'de'];
 const existingTranslations = { en: 'Tree', ar: 'شجرة' };